phenomenalpotato/Copy-To-S3/README.md

 # Copy-To-S3

-## This program will copy all the objects listed in a bucket and copy to another bucket!
+## This program will copy all the objects listed in all bucket in your account and copy to another bucket!

 <hr />
 <br />